Kelly Kovski: Racing career

 In 2017, Kovski would suffer an accident at a sprint car race at Volusia County Speedway, where he would be struck in the pits by a flipping sprint car.
 His injuries were significant enough that he would skip both the ARCA dirt races as a driver.
 He would serve as the crew chief for Enfinger in the No. 16 Chevrolet at Springfield, a race where Enfinger would win.

-Kovski would return to driving duties the following year in 2018, and would finish eighth and seventh at Springfield and DuQuoin respectively.
+Kovski would return to driving duties the following year in 2018 for Allgaier, and would finish eighth and seventh at Springfield and DuQuoin respectively.
 In 2019, he would get his first top-five since 2016, finishing fifth at DuQuoin, and in his only race of 2020, he would finish fifth at Springfield.
 In the following year at DuQuoin, Kovski would not start the race and would be classified in sixteenth position.
 In 2022, he would finish fifteenth at Springfield due to an engine failure, and tenth at DuQuoin due to suspension issues.

-In 2023, Kovski's results improved, finishing fourth at Springfield and sixth at DuQoin.
+In 2023, Kovski's results improved, finishing fourth at Springfield and sixth at DuQuoin.
+In 2024, he finished fourth at Springfield and fifth at DuQuoin.
+In 2025, he finished third in both dirt events.
+In 2026, he drove for Allgaier Motorsports in the dirt events.
+It was announced that following the DuQuoin race, it would be his final race competing in ARCA.

-Motorsports results
+Motorsports career results

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)